williamgarnham/reposit-test/README.md

 ## Run

+The code for each function can be found in `reposit.ts`.
 Each function has an instance in `playground.ts` that can be run using `node playground.ts`.
 Feel free to edit the values in the arguments to test out the function

 ## Tests